Get E-Book

 That wrapper owns mutation.
 The config reader owns validation.
 The rest of the app receives the frozen result.

-For CLI loading, the wrapper shrinks.
+For CLI loading, the wrapper can disappear -

 node --env-file=.env --env-file=.env.local src/main.js